sunilnp2/library-management-drf/README.md

 # Library Management System API

-This Django REST Framework (DRF) project manages a library system with features like registration, authentication book listing, borrowing, and returning.
+This Django REST Framework (DRF) project manages a library system with features like registration, authentication book listing, borrowing, and returning. with complete unit testing of models, serializer, and views.

 ## Table of Contents